Vrajp0/cf_ai_quiz_maker/README.md

    npx serve pages
    ```

-3. Upload any PDF with text that you want to summarize and make a quiz out of.
+3. Upload any PDF with text that you want to summarize and make a quiz out of (there are test PDFs in the testPDF folder to try out).